The physical form of the painting

 The final payment will take place either as one-time payment or in agreed installments.
 The one time payment (or installment) should be placed simultaneously with the receiving of the work.
 PayPal is my preferred method in international purchases.
 In case of more costly paintings I will agree to flexible installments and a longer installment period, if needed.

-Here's a testimony of the above painting's commissioner: "This Mothers' Day I decided to surprise my mother a bit bigger and ordered her this work by artist Arto Järvinen as a gift.
+Here's a testimony of one commissioner: "This Mothers' Day I decided to surprise my mother a bit bigger and ordered her this work by artist Arto Järvinen as a gift.
 I chose Arto to carry out this work because he portrays women in a fresh way and as active persons, instead of rigid models and pretentious expressions.
 The idea was to choose a mundane, even a bit 'tired-in-the-eye' photo of my mother, instead of some over-the-top posing—to portray the moment's beauty and reality.
 The goal was to combine traditional oilpainting and fresh feeling of reality through this idea.
 In my opinion, Arto succeeded excellently based on a smudgy old image.
 Also, cooperation was fluent and considerate to my little additional wishes.
 I can warmly recommend Arto!"